buildbot/buildbot/www/README.txt

 building the UI.

 Then, simply treat the `www` directory as a normal AngularJs project.
-Either run `grunt` to build on demand, or use `grunt dev` to set up a watcher to build whenever files change.
+Either run `gulp` to build on demand, or use `gulp dev` to set up a watcher to build whenever files change.